 Source: youtube, uploaded by Wayne Hackman on February 14, 2014.

-Thanks Wayne Hackman for your approval to use this video.
+Thanks, Wayne Hackman for your approval to use this video.

-1. I know that there are pros and cons as far as Incinerator is concerned but as an observer I always respect the decision of the Local Government Unit (LGU) if they chose to use the Incinerator as a means of waste management.
-My confidence level is high as far as the LGU’s ability to maintain a high standard in the protection of the environment – the LAW which are: the Land, the Air, the Water and let us add – the Atmosphere.
+1. I know that there are pros and cons as far as Incinerator is concerned but as an observer, I always respect the decision of the Local Government Unit (LGU) if they chose to use the Incinerator as a means of waste management.
+My confidence level is high as far as the LGU’s ability to maintain a high standard in the protection of the environment – the LAW which is: the Land, the Air, the Water and let us add – the Atmosphere.

 For LGUs in the Third World Countries:

-2. When LGUs cannot afford the cost of a Landfill or the operation of a Sanitary Controlled Dump Site, then it resort to the use of Open Dump Site.
+2. When LGUs cannot afford the cost of a Landfill or the operation of a Sanitary Controlled Dump Site, then it resorts to the use of Open Dump Site.
 In this case, the LGU must strengthen its campaign and implementation of the 4 Rs which are: Re-use, Reduce, Recycle and Rot or composting thus, minimizing the garbage that goes to the Garbage Dump Site.

 3. The LGUs must encourage all villages to recycle from the source – meaning, from the household levels, offices, or business establishments levels.
-There must be separate bags or containers for recyclables like bottles, soda cans, plastic and paper, among others.
+There must be separate bags or containers for recyclables like bottles, soda cans, plastic, and paper, among others.
 All households must be encouraged to have a compost pit for their kitchen waste.
 This compost pit can produce fertilizer to be used in the HH – household – gardens.
 Segregation at source must be strictly implemented in offices, both public and private institutions.
-Hospital waste must be separated and must be disposed properly using a healthy and environment friendly protocol.
+Hospital waste must be separated and must be disposed of properly using a healthy and environment-friendly protocol.